European Spruce - the Sound of Wood.

 5. Misc.

-1. The original vintage Les Paul nuts were made of 4/6 nylon, what is no longer
+1. The original vintage Les Paul nuts were made of 6/6 nylon, available on request

 2. The original vintage Les Paul fretboard inlays ("crown inlays") were made of